 The impact of varicella vaccination programmes on population-level incidence of varicella was limited to a number of narrative reviews reporting results largely from surveillance studies.
 These mostly related to the introduction of one-dose varicella vaccination strategies as part of childhood immunisation programmes.
-Most reviews reported reduced incidence of varicella following the introduction of vaccination, including in Costa Rica (up to 79% in those <5 years old)(103), Germany (63 to 75% in those <4 years old), (36) Abu Dhabi, (102) Sicily, (107) Saudi Arabia, (102) Taiwan (104) and regions of Brazil.
-(103, 107) However, in both Australia and South Korea, higher incidence of varicella was reported following the introduction of one-dose vaccination programmes, possibly explained by under reporting prior to the implementation of the vaccination programme and the impact of the introduction of varicella notification (rather than an increase in disease), respectively.
-(104) In countries (a number of Italian regions and in Germany) that switched from one-dose to two-dose vaccination programmes, further decreases in incidence of varicella were reported following the switch.
-(36)
+Most reviews reported reduced incidence of varicella following the introduction of vaccination, including in Costa Rica (up to 79% in those <5 years old)(105), Germany (63 to 75% in those <4 years old),(36) Abu Dhabi,(104) Sicily,(109) Saudi Arabia,(104) Taiwan(106) and regions of Brazil.(105, 109) However, in both Australia and South Korea, higher incidence of varicella was reported following the introduction of one-dose vaccination programmes, possibly explained by under reporting prior to the implementation of the vaccination (rather than an increase in disease), respectively.(106) In countries (a number of Italian regions and in Germany) that switched from one-dose to two-dose vaccination programmes, further decreases in incidence of varicella were reported following the switch.(36)